Diego de Gardoqui: Biography, origins, and youth

-Portrait of Gardoquí, ca. 1750, by an unknown artist, in the collection of the Palace of the Governors, Santa Fe, New Mexico.
+Portrait of Gardoqui, ca. 1750, by an unknown artist, in the collection of the Palace of the Governors, Santa Fe, New Mexico.

-Diego de Gardoquí, the fourth of eight children, was the financial intermediary between the Spanish Court and the Colonies during the American Revolutionary War, meeting with John Jay on various occasions.
-He was a Basque and a member of the wealthy Gardoquí family of Bilbao, Spain.
-The mercantile business of "José de Gardoquí e Hijos" in Bilbao (of which Diego was one of three sons in a partnership with their father) supplied the patriots with war supplies during the war.
+Diego de Gardoqui, the fourth of eight children, was the financial intermediary between the Spanish Court and the Colonies during the American Revolutionary War, meeting with John Jay on various occasions.
+He was a Basque and a member of the wealthy Gardoqui family of Bilbao, Spain.
+The mercantile business of "José de Gardoqui e Hijos" in Bilbao (of which Diego was one of three sons in a partnership with their father) supplied the patriots with war supplies during the war.

+In November 1775, Gardoqui supplied the Massachusetts troops with 300 muskets with bayonets.
+They were the earliest foreign-supplied arms to arrive for the American patriots.
+The trading firm Joseph Gardoqui and Sons supplied Spanish blankets, tents, boots, and uniforms that helped keep hundreds of Continental Army soldiers warm through the brutal winter of 1777 at Valley Forge.

 After the Revolution he became Spain's first envoy to the United States.
 He arrived in New York in the Spring of 1785.
 In the summer of 1786, he and Jay, who was Secretary for Foreign Affairs under the Articles of Confederation, worked up a treaty in which the United States would receive a commercial treaty with Spain in exchange for giving up its claims to free navigation of the Mississippi.
 Although Jay backed the treaty, Congress never ratified it.

-Gardoquí continued as Spain's Minister to the United States until he returned to Bilbao in October, 1789.
+Gardoqui continued as Spain's Minister to the United States until he returned to Bilbao in October, 1789.
 He attended George Washington's inaugural address and pronounced it "an eloquent and appropriate address."
-In honor of the inauguration, Gardoquí decorated the front of his house on Broadway in New York City, near Bowling Green, "with two magnificent transparent gardens, adorned with statues, natural size, imitating marble....
+In honor of the inauguration, Gardoqui decorated the front of his house on Broadway in New York City, near Bowling Green, "with two magnificent transparent gardens, adorned with statues, natural size, imitating marble....
 There were also various flower-pots, different arches with foliage and columns of imitation marble, and on the sky of these gardens were placed thirteen stars, representing the United States of America—two of which stars showed opaque, to designate the two States which had not adopted the Constitution."